dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 ## 2 - The Wheel Model

-First off is my wheel module that will create an return a hamster wheel model.
+First off is my wheel module that will create and return a hamster wheel model that I can then add to a scene object in a main javaScript file that will make use of this model.
 This module has just one public method that will create and return an object that contains a few instances of the [THREE.Group](/2018/05/16/threejs-grouping-mesh-objects/) constructor.
+There is not update method for this model because the only animation effect would be to just rotate the wheel part of the hamster wheel model and that can easily be done when it comes to writing a little additional code outside of this model.

 ```js
 (function (WheelMod) {